 – Note: If you use S3 for transitioning data to Glacier, you will not see data in Glacier service, the objects continue to reside in S3, but are stored using GLACIER storage class.
 You can look at the storage class of the object to confirm this.

-– If you wish to have this separation, we can manually download the s3 bucket, zip it and upload to Glacia Vault.
-In this way we can have the the bucket (folders) uploaded to Glacier Vault and deleted from S3.
+– If you wish to have this separation, we can manually download the s3 bucket, zip it and upload it to Glacia Vault.
+In this way, we can have the bucket (folders) uploaded to Glacier Vault and deleted from S3.